zesty-io/node-sdk/examples/upload/README.md

-# Example for Zesty.io SDK
+# Example File Upload

-> Example of uploading media to a Zesty.io instance bin using the [`node-sdk`](https://github.com/zesty-io/node-sdk)
+> This is an example of uploading media to a Zesty.io instance bin using the [`node-sdk`](https://github.com/zesty-io/node-sdk)

 ### Create an Environment File